alexan1/alexan1.github.io/_posts/2019-11-30-interview questions.md

 SQL
-1. How to debug and fix query or SP
+1. How to debug and fix query or SP?
 2. difference between primary key and unique key
 3. difference between primary key and primary index
 4. difference between SP and view